-A custom-built Mainstage Theatre tent offers modern, comfortable reserved seating (733-seat capacity) and a custom-built sound system.
-The Mainstage tent is open-ended, so the actors perform against a spectacular backdrop of mountains, sea and sky – a highlight of the unique Bard experience.
-Two large-scale productions are performed in repertory on the BMO Mainstage from early June through late September.
+A custom-built Mainstage Theatre tent offers modern, comfortable reserved seating (729-seat capacity) and a state-of-the-art sound system.
+The Mainstage tent is open-ended so the actors perform against a backdrop of mountains, sea and sky – a highlight of the unique Bard experience.
+The Festival’s large-scale productions are typically performed in repertory on the theatre’s BMO Mainstage from early June through late September.

-The Douglas Campbell Theatre tent holds 240 in reserved seats and its two productions run either consecutively or on an alternating schedule from the end of June through September on the Howard Family Stage, named in 2014 in honour of Vancouver arts philanthropists Darlene and Paul Howard.
-This intimate performance space hosts a mix of Shakespeare’s lesser-known plays, his classics presented with less traditional staging and in recent years, contemporary plays with stories and themes that link to the Festival’s mission and mandate and actively explore today’s cultural and social landscape.
+The Douglas Campbell Theatre tent has 260 reserved seats and its two productions run either consecutively or on an alternating schedule from the end of June through September on its Howard Family Stage, named in 2014 in honour of Vancouver arts philanthropists Darlene and Paul Howard.
+This intimate performance space hosts a mix of Shakespeare’s lesser-known plays, his classics presented with less traditional staging, and in recent years, contemporary plays with stories and themes that link to the Festival’s mission and mandate and actively explore today’s cultural and social landscape.

-Both tents are located in the Bard Village, a lively gathering space for Bard theatre patrons where they can meet and chat with fellow event-goers, take in a range of educational events, enjoy full concession and bar services and browse the Bard boutique.
+Both tents are located adjacent to the Bard Village, a lively gathering space for Bard theatre patrons to meet and chat with fellow Festival-goers, take in a range of educational events, enjoy concession and bar services and browse the Bard Boutique.
 The Village is open to patrons for one full hour prior to curtain.
 Bard also operates an online Boutique.

 Bard also owns the most comprehensive theatrical costume collection in Western Canada.
-It supports Bard’s own productions and the stock is also available for rental to other theatre companies and educational institutions.
-For rental enquiries, email email@example.com.
+The collection supports Bard’s own productions and stock can also be rented by other theatre companies and educational institutions.
+Inquiries: email email@example.com

 History & Statistics

-Attendance at Bard on the Beach has grown dramatically over the years, from 6,000 in 1990 to over 100,000 in 2016.
-More than 1.6 million patrons have enjoyed the Bard experience over its 27 seasons.
-Its operating budget has grown from $35,000 in 1990 to over $6 million in 2016.
-The programming has expanded from one play to four each season, and from 34 performances in its inaugural year to over 200 in 2016.
+Attendance at Bard on the Beach has grown dramatically over the years, from 6,000 in 1990 to 79,000 in 2022.
+More than 2 million patrons have enjoyed the Bard experience over its thirty-three seasons.
+Its operating budget has grown from $35,000 in 1990 to $8.5 million in 2022.
+The programming has expanded from one play to at least four each season, and from 34 performances in its inaugural year to over 200 in 2022.